Our content may include links to products from our partners

 How To Hedge Smartly

-Obviously, you can hedge your position using any of the two options: buying puts, selling calls or by short sell a specific stock or index.
+Obviously, you can hedge your position using any of the 3 options: buying puts, selling calls or by short sell a specific stock or index.

 When you buy a put contract, you purchase the right to sell a specified number of shares at a set price.
 For instance, you have 100 shares of MSFT purchased at $75 apiece.
 Purchasing a block of 100 put contracts at a $65 strike price will limit your losses for the duration of the contract.
 In this case, you can still sell your shares at $65 apiece even if the stock is trading for $50.
 You will effectively cap your losses to only 13% plus the cost of the contract, of course.